MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-designing-pages.md

 The Document pages’ primary purpose is to represent a transaction or other important event in the domain of business.
 Document pages are the computerized counterpart to paper-based documents (quotes, invoices, orders, etc.), and as such, document pages often have associated workflow or audit trail requirements.

 Below are examples of Card and Document page compositions, showing how space is divided.
+Parts can be combined in more ways than shown here to suit different scenarios.

 |Example 1|Example 2|Example 3|
 |---------|---------------|----|